top of page

 GULSHAN-E-ARMAAN

-Gulshan-e-Armaan is the story of the Sufi saint, Shah Inayat Shaheed, of Thatta, Pakistan, who was a farmer, a dreamer, and a revolutionary who emboldened farmers with the phrase 'Jo khede so khae' (He who sows shall eat).
+Gulshan-e-Armaan is the story of the Sufi saint, Shah Inayat Shaheed, of Thatta, Pakistan, I worked on this story as an Art Director, putting together and mapping this story in visuals.
+Shah Inayat was a farmer, a dreamer, and a revolutionary who emboldened farmers with the phrase 'Jo khede so khae' (He who sows shall eat).
 We brought it to life for the Ajab Gajab Bazaar in 2025 with seven large panels lit up bit by bit, following a wonderfully narrated audio story.
 To call it a light and sound show feels like an injustice, hence the term - illuminated storytelling.

 It is a tale that encourages us to imagine different, beautiful worlds, or gardens that we cultivate with love.
 Even if these gardens are destroyed, the effort to cultivate a dream is victory enough for those who love.
 The team of Shabad Shaala certainly tended to this garden with great love and toil.